Imoustak/orderbook-parser/README.md

 ### Run the setup

-o start the app and the setup run:
+To start the app and the setup run:

 `docker-compose up`